iozozturk/dependablecharger/README.md

 # DependableCharger

-DependableCharger is a back-office system for TheVenerableInertia (TVI) that computes how much money electric vehicle drivers (aka EV drivers) owe TVI for their charging sessions.
+DependableCharger is a back-office system for EV Charging Company that computes how much money electric vehicle drivers (aka EV drivers) owe company for their charging sessions.

 ## Architecture